 Unveiled on July 1st 1924 by Field Marshall Earl Haig as a memorial to those who fought and died in WWI.

 Designed by architect W.T.
 Whiteway and built by S.M.
 Brookfield and Company of Halifax in 1899-1901.
 Constructed of local granite, it replaced a smaller building dating from 1849, the Market House, which contained a produce market as well as the courtrooms, jail, and post office.
 The building still serves as the provincial court house.

 Newman Wine Vaults

-The only existing historic wine vault in Newfoundland and Labrador, and a Provincial Historic Site.
+The only existing historic wine vault in Newfoundland and Labrador, and a provincial historic site.
 Take the time to explore the history of the world famous Newman’s port wine inside one of St. John’s oldest buildings.
 Guided tours are available in season.
-Call 709 739 7870 or visit http://www.historictrust.com

 Located on Cathedral Street, the building was opened in 1897 as a meeting place for local freemasons.
-If you cross the street you can see the Masonic symbols depicted in the façade.
-Notice the large eye adorning the pediment.
+If you cross the street, you can see the Masonic symbols depicted in the façade and the large eye adorning the pediment.